New Zealand: Australia’s new frontier

 Escaped or freed convicts came to New Zealand from Australia in sufficient numbers to ‘render somewhat false the commonly held New Zealand conceit about purer origins’.
 1 The Sydney Herald estimated in 1837 that there were between 200 and 300 former convicts in New Zealand.
 Deserting sailors and ruffians also arrived, eager to escape the law.
 As late as 1849, the labouring population in Lyttelton was said to include escaped prisoners and convicts.

-One of the first women to settle was Charlotte Badger, an English convict who lived at the Bay of Islands between about 1806 and 1808.
-She reached New Zealand after convicts seized a vessel on the Tasmanian coast; she was reported to have participated in the capture.
+Two of the first women to arrive from Australia were Charlotte Badger and Catharine Hagerty, English ex-convicts who lived at the Bay of Islands for a number of months in 1806.
+They had reached New Zealand after mutineers seized a vessel they were on on the Tasmanian coast.
 Thomas Birch, an English labourer transported to Sydney in 1819, settled in New Zealand in 1827 after being freed.

 New Zealand’s first Christian mission was established by Samuel Marsden, a Sydney chaplain.
 But the mission settlers Marsden sent to New Zealand were recruited in England.

 Organised settlement of New Zealand began in 1840.
 The New Zealand Company, driven by the colonial vision of Edward Gibbon Wakefield, wished to exclude Australian convicts and pastoral squatters alike and brought its settlers from the United Kingdom.